Kirkimbie

 Kirkimbie Station is a pastoral lease that operates as a cattle station in the Northern Territory of Australia.

-Situated approximately 162 km west of Lajamanu and 177 km north east of Halls Creek near the border with Western Australia.
+It is situated approximately 162 km west of Lajamanu and 177 km north east of Halls Creek near the border with Western Australia.

 The property occupies an area of 2300 km2 and is composed of a mix of black soil plains covered in Mitchell and Flinders grass and red country that supports spinifex.
 It can support a herd of approximately 11,000 head of cattle and has an annual turn-off of about 5,500 head.

 The property was owned by Vestey Group in the 1960s and was acquired by Consolidated Pastoral Company in 1986.
 Another of the company's properties, Bunda Station, acquired in 2014 borders Kirkimbie.